Submit support requests and browse self-service resources.

-The most common API security risks are compiled annually by the Open Web Application Security Project (OWASP).
-Their most recognized resource, the OWASP Top 10 vulnerabilities, is a list produced by security experts around the globe to highlight the web application and API security risks that are deemed the most critical.
+The OWASP Top 10 vulnerabilities, is a list produced by security experts around the globe to highlight the web application and API security risks that are deemed the most critical.
+Some vulnerabilities can be solved with SAST.
+Others can be solved with API management.